Codaisseur/taste-of-big-data/07-step-by-step/README.md

 ### Use the function for parsing movies

 Time to use the function from our parser.
 Remember the configuration object from before?
 Let's make 3 changes to it.
-1. When it is complete - it should just log that it is done
+1. We don't care when it completes, we should remove it.
+It is done when it is done.
 2. Let's preview 10 movies, 1 is just not enough
 3. Every movie (or `step` in the conversion) should be handled by our nice function.
     We do that by adding a `step` property, with the value of the name of our function.